Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 If you don't like that feature, set _AUTOBAN = false_ in dcsserverbot.ini.
 Besides that, people that have no pilot ID (empty), will not get into the server.
 That is not configurable, it's a general rule (and a good one in my eyes).

+---
 ## How to do the more complex stuff?
 DCSServerBot can be used to run a whole worldwide distributed set of DCS servers and therefore supports the largest communities.
 The installation and maintenance of such a use-case is a bit more complex than a single server installation.

 ### Setup Multiple Servers on a Single Host
 DCSServerBot is able to contact DCS servers at the same machine or over the local network.
-So it is sufficient to configure a single DCSServerBot per location.

 To run multiple DCS servers under control of DCSServerBot you just have to make sure that you configure different communication ports.
 This can be done with the parameter DCS_PORT in DCSServerBotConfig.lua.
 The default is 6666, you can just increase that for every server (6667, 6668, ...).
-Unfortunately, the files in Scripts/Hook and Scripts/net are only copied to the first instance atm.
-That said, you need to copy these files over by hand to the 2nd instance and change the configuration accordingly.
-Don't forget to configure different Discord channels (CHAT_CHANNEL, STATUS_CHANNEL and ADMIN_CHANNEL) for the secondary server, too.
+Don't forget to configure different Discord channels (CHAT_CHANNEL, STATUS_CHANNEL and ADMIN_CHANNEL) for every server, too.
-To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server.
+To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server (see below).

-### Setup Multiple Servers on Multiple Host at the Same Location
+### Setup Multiple Servers on Multiple Host at the Same Location (_no longer recommended_)
 To communicate with DCSServerBot over the network, you need to change two configurations.
 By default, DCSServerBot is configured to be bound to the loopback interface (127.0.0.1) not allowing any external connection to the system.
 This can be changed in dcsserverbot.ini by using the LAN IP address of the Windows server running DCSServerBot instead.

+__Attention:__ .startup and .shutdown commands will only work without issues, if the DCS servers are on the same machine as the bot.
+So you might consider not using this method anymore but install a single bot instance on every server that you use in your network.
+Just configure them as agents (_MASTER = false_) and you are good.

 ### Setup Multiple Servers on Multiple Host at Different Locations
 DCSServerBot is able to run in multiple locations, worldwide.
 In every location, one instance of DCSServerBot is needed to be installed in the local network containing the DCS server(s).